Quadratic Equation Solver — Your Algebraic Assistant

-The Quadratic Equation Solver helps you instantly find the roots of second-degree polynomials in the form ax² + bx + c = 0.
+Struggling with complex polynomials?
+Our Quadratic Equation Solver is designed to instantly and accurately calculate the roots of any second-degree polynomial in the standard form ax² + bx + c = 0.

 The term inside the square root, b² - 4ac, is called the Discriminant.
 It tells us the "nature" of the roots (how many solutions exist and if they are real or complex).